giotto-ai/time_series_energy_demand/README.md

 * remove trends and deal with seasonalities
 * make a causality test and thereby find the ideal shift between one time series and another to make predictions.
 * easily create a range of different features
-* use a generalized autoregression model to make predictions using the 'fit/predict' methods.
+* use generalized autoregression models and linear regression with custom loss functions to make predictions using the 'fit/predict' methods.

 ## Getting started
 You want to start right away?
 The easiest way to get started is to create a conda environment as follows: